ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 73044 ENVIRONMENTAL ISOTOPES 3 Credit Hours

-(Slashed with ESCI 43044 and ESCI 53044) Stable isotope geochemistry can be used as a tool to explore a wide array of processes across the Earth and Environmental Sciences.
-This course will begin by focusing on traditional applications of oxygen, hydrogen, carbon, and sulfur stable isotopes to understand the water and carbon cycles.
-Subsequently, students will be introduced to emerging stable isotope techniques and non-traditional stable isotope systems.
-Lectures will be supplemented with exercises that incorporate real data and discussions based on the recent scientific literature.
+(Slashed with ESCI 43044 and ESCI 53044) Stable isotope geochemistry can be used as a tool to explore a wide array of processes across the Earth and environmental sciences.
+The course begins by focusing on traditional applications of oxygen, hydrogen, carbon and sulfur stable isotopes to understand the water and carbon cycles.
+Subsequently, students are introduced to emerging stable isotope techniques and non-traditional stable isotope systems.
+Lectures are supplemented with exercises that incorporate real data and discussions based on recent scientific literature.

 Prerequisite: Doctoral standing.